DanielSon721/The-Theory-of-Superdimensions/README.md

 Written on Aug 27, 2025 on my ride to my 11 am haircut.

 Edit: this can apply to the 5th, 6th, …, Xth dimensions

-Other notes:

-Calculus is time
-Linear algebra is space